-We begin (or conclude, depending on how you go about perusing) this year’s series of articles with the most important and prestigious award in all cinema.
+We begin (or conclude, depending on how you go about perusing) our ninth series of articles with the most important and prestigious award in all cinema.

-Can one win an Oscar even though they appear in the lowest-grossing film nominated in that category?
-Or win in an acting category being the only one whose film is not also nominated for Best Picture?
-We took a look many of the major categories over the past 31 ceremonies (for the films of 1978 through 2008), as well as select statistical data from all 80 previous ceremonies, and found some surprising mathematical data, which may give some pause about who might win on March 7th.
+We took a look many of the major categories over the past 33 ceremonies (for the films of 1979 through 2010), and found some surprising mathematical data, which may give some pause about who might win on February 26th.

 Please note: These are not predictions on how the awards will turn out.
-Like in baseball, there are always more stats that could delve deeper into any category (like how well Alex Rodriguez hits with men in scoring position, with less than two outs, in his home stadium, during day games, against left handers, when the count is 3-1, etc.), but these numbers are meant to entertain and start some interesting discussions about the nominees.
+Like in baseball, there are always more stats that could delve deeper into any category (like how well Ryan Braun hits with men in scoring position, with less than two outs, away his home stadium, during day games, against left handers, on artificial turf, when the count is 3-1, etc.), but these numbers are meant to entertain and start some interesting discussions about the nominees.

 And now, on with the show…

-1) Best Picture winners have come from directors also nominated for Best Director 30 of the last 31 shows (96.77%).
-Advantage: Avatar, The Hurt Locker, Inglourious Basterds, Precious, Up in the Air
+1) Best Picture winners have come from movies whose directors were also nominated for Best Director 32 of the past 33 ceremonies (96.97%).
+Advantage: The Artist, The Descendants, Hugo, Midnight in Paris, The Tree of Life

-5) Best Picture winners have had at least one acting nomination 27 of 31 times (87.10%).
-Advantage: The Blind Side, An Education, The Hurt Locker, Inglourious Basterds, Precious, Up in the Air
+5) Best Picture winners have had at least one acting nomination 29 of 33 (87.88%).
+Advantage: The Artist, The Descendants, Extremely Loud & Incredibly Close, The Help, Moneyball

-6) The director of the Best Picture winner has also won the DGA Award 48 of 61 times (78.69%).
-Advantage: The Hurt Locker
+7) The director of the Best Picture winner has also won the DGA Award 26 of 33 (78.79%).
+Advantage: The Artist

-9) The Best Picture winner has also won the PGA Golden Laurel 14 of the 20 times the latter award has been presented (70%).
-Advantage: The Hurt Locker
+9) The Best Picture winner has also won the PGA Golden Laurel 16 of the 22 times the latter award has been presented (72.73%).
+Advantage: The Artist

-11) The winner of the SAG Ensemble Acting Award has won the Best Picture Oscar 7 of the 14 times the latter award has been handed out (50%) Advantage: Nobody, so stop trying to make this factoid a spoiler already!
+Bonus) The winner of the SAG Ensemble Acting Award has won the Best Picture Oscar only 8 of the 16 times the latter award has been handed out (50%) Advantage: Nobody!

 By The Numbers

-The Hurt Locker has received more Best Picture awards this season than any other film, and there is no reason to suspect Sunday night will end any different.
-But if there is a spoiler, it should be Basterds.
+The Artist has received more Best Picture awards this season than any other film, and there is no reason to suspect Sunday night will end any different.
+But if there is a spoiler, it should be Hugo.

 All articles in this series: